 Be smart about carrying money.
 Keeping your wallet in your back pocket is just asking to get pickpocketed on the tour bus.
 Look into a money belt or other secure way to carry your financial essentials.
 Carry only as much cash as you might need for the day, and leave the rest in the hotel safe.

 Use friendly ATMs.
 Get cash in the local currency from ATMs affiliated with your home bank to avoid fees, if possible.
 Use your debit card, not a credit card, for this.
+Before you travel, visit your closest Fifth Third Bank ATM to grab some cash from your free checking account for peace of mind.

 What To Do If You Lose Your Wallet